gmzorz/FDF-42/README.md

 **Approach**

-Initially, with my previous experience in [Ray Tracing](https://github.com/gmzorz/MiniRT), i figured building a rasterizer would be best way to build this.
+Initially, with my previous experience in [Ray Tracing](https://github.com/gmzorz/MiniRT), i figured creating a rasterizer would be best way to build this.
 The first things that came to mind were the following:

 	-	Edge detection